scicloj/tablecloth/docs/index.md

   - `:loo` - leave one out, produces the same number of splits as number of observations

+`:holdout` can accept also probabilites or ratios and can split to more than 2 subdatasets

 Additionally you can provide:

   - `:seed` - for random number generator
   - `:repeats` - repeat procedure `:repeats` times
   - `:partition-selector` - same as in `group-by` for stratified splitting to reflect dataset structure in splits.
+  - `:split-names` names of subdatasets different than default, ie.
+    `[:train :test :split-2 ...]`
   - `:split-col-name` - a column where name of split is stored, either `:train` or `:test` values (default: `:$split-name`)
   - `:split-id-col-name` - a column where id of the train/test pair is